 I am permitted unlimited entry

-to free drugs, parties, neighborhoods, stores, and gated communities
+to free drugs, parties, neighborhoods, stores, and gated

 without suspicion or second-guessing of my right to be there